EternalHellTTV/Outlandishly-Gregtech/README.md

 ## About

 Outlandishly Gregtech is an addon for GTCEu Modern that integrates a varaity of mods into GTCEu Modern 1.20.1 for the Outlandish Revalations Modpack.
+Original Author: Tybob12

+This fork is to continue the abandoned project of Tybob12, and to continue it for the Modpack Author TheRanker

 ## Downloads